pranomostro/nbase/README.md

 Present:

-* collatz: program that prints the collatz sequence for arguments/input
+* collatz [NUMS]: program that prints the collatz sequence for arguments/input
-* leyland: program that prints the leyland numbers, in ascending order
+* leyland -l LIM]: program that prints the leyland numbers, in ascending order

 Planned: